-You might find it useful to delete a sprint if:
+You might find it helpful to delete a sprint if:

-- You've created a sample sprint to experiment with JiraSoftware's features. - You've accidentally started a sprint, and don't want it to reflect in any reports.
+- You've created a sample sprint to experiment with Software's features. - You've accidentally started a sprint and don't want it to reflect in any reports.

-Keeping these sprints can be annoying because they'll show up in menus and search results.
-They'll also affect reports like the Velocity Chart, which can compromise your team's future planning.
+Keeping these sprints can be annoying because they'll appear in menus and search results.
+They'll also affect reports like the Velocity Chart, compromising your team's future planning.
 Instead of keeping these sprints in your project, you can delete them.